jonahgroup/SpliceJS/README.md

 define(imports,function(){});

 ```
-* resolving module -
+__resolving module__ -
-	module is said to be resolved if all its import requirements have been satisfied and module' body function has been executed
+	module is said to be resolved if all of its import requirements have been satisfied and module' factory function has been executed

+__resource__ - any item apearing within the import list.

-# API Elements
+# API
 ### __define()__
-Function implementing module definition
+Global scope function implementing module definition
 ```javascript
 define(imports,callback);
 ```

 ### __require()__
-Function is accessible only within a module definition and loads/resolves import dependencies in context of the containing module.
+Global scope function resolves import dependencies in context of the containing module.

+Invokes a callback after imports have been resolved.
+This call is only available within module.
 ```javascript
 require(imports,callback);
 ```

-Invokes a callback after imports have been resolved
+Returns an object containing exports of the 'importname'.
+This function call is accessible both globally and withing a module.
+An import resource under 'importname' must have been resolved for the function to return a value.
+If the import has not been resolved, null is returned.
 ```javascript
 require(importname);
 ```
-Returns an object containing exports of the 'importname'.
-An import resource under 'importname' must be resolved for the function to return a value.
-If import is not resolved, null value is returned.

 ---
 ### __Namespace__